Description

 Object description

-British sapper served with Royal Engineers in GB, 1942-1945; witness in Freedom Press sedition trial, 4/1945.
+British sapper served with Royal Engineers in GB, 1942-1945, including being witness in Freedom Press sedition trial at Old Bailey in London, GB, 4/1945

 Content description

-REEL 2 Continues: description of content and issues covered by War Commentary; opinion of Freedom Press journalists and editorial team; story of John Olday's desertion from the Pioneer Corps; extent of desertions during war and post-war amnesty scheme; use of own home as accommodation for deserters; opinion of John Olday's 'Bulletin for Soldiers' pamphlet; story of origins of anarchist movement; differences with Communists over attitude to role of state and war; effect of anarchist beliefs on military service; trade union activities; contacts with Glasgow anarchists; story of persuading Frank Leach not to go on hunger strike in Barlinnie Prison; opinion of Glasgow anarchists' anti-war propaganda; effect of wartime conditions on status of industrial workers; comments on the term 'movement' in relation to anarchism; description of organisation, security and subscriptions; positive effect of war on self-education; opinion of George Orwell's 'Homage to Catalonia'.
+REEL 2 Continues: content and issues covered by War Commentary section; opinion of Freedom Press journalists and editorial team; story of John Olday's desertion from the Pioneer Corps; extent of desertions during Second World War and post-war amnesty scheme; use of own home as accommodation for deserters; opinion of John Olday's 'Bulletin for Soldiers' pamphlet; story of origins of anarchist movement; differences with Communist Party of Great Britain over attitude to role of state and war; effect of Anarchist beliefs on military service; trade union activities; contacts with anarchists in Glasgow; story of persuading Frank Leech not to go on hunger strike in Barlinnie Prison in Glasgow; opinion of Glasgow anarchists' anti-war propaganda; effect of wartime conditions on status of industrial workers; comments on the term 'movement' in relation to anarchism; description of organisation, security and subscriptions; positive effect of war on self-education; opinion of George Orwell's 'Homage to Catalonia' (1938).